ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/postpartum_depression/index.rst

 - Our simulation should replicate input data for PPD incidence and duration.

 - We do not have a validation target for postpartum depression YLDs specifically.
-However, prevalence should be compared to to values reportd in [Shorey-et-al-2018]_.
-Additionally, we should compare PPD YLDs per PPD case in our simulation to the implied value from GBD for the major depressive disoders cause.
+However, prevalence should be compared to to values reported in [Shorey-et-al-2018]_.
+Additionally, we should compare PPD YLDs per PPD case in our simulation to the implied value from GBD for the major depressive disorders cause.

 References
 ----------